 My name is Rev. Simon Stevenette and I am an ex officio Foundation Trustee/Governor at King William Street CE Primary School which means that I have been appointed by Bristol Diocese, along with the other Foundation Governors to support the Christian values which the school upholds as a Church of England school.
 Currently I am a member of the Foundation Governors committee.
 I became a governor in September 2002.

 I am the vicar of Christchurch and Area Dean of Swindon.
 I have led the parish as Vicar for the last 22 years.
 I am married to Nicola and we have 5 sons.
 I love meeting people, working in the community building teams and helping people develop and grow in their spiritual gifting.

 I enjoy sport in general especially running and am a member of Chiseldon tennis club and the Nuffield gym.
 I am Chaplain of Swindon Town Football club and an active member of the Swindon Rotary club.

 My name is Rachel Walsh.
 I am a Staff Trustee/Governor which means that I have been appointed by the teaching staff of the school.
 I became a trustee/governor in September 2021 and my term of office expires in September 2025.

 As head teacher of King William Street CE Primary School I am also a school Trustee/Governor.

 I have been head teacher at King William since April 2010.
 Prior to this I was head teacher of Northview Primary School and deputy head teacher at another local primary school.
-I am a mum to three children-Sophie who is an Assistant Psychologist, Tom who is working as teacher in Swindon and Laura who having studied law is working as a solicitor in Bristol.
+I am a mum to three children-Sophie who is beginning her Doctorate of Clinical Psychology, Tom who is working as teacher in Swindon and Laura who having studied law is working as a solicitor in Bristol.